Goh Chui Ling: Legal career

 Goh graduated from the Faculty of Law from the National University of Singapore in 2016, and she was called as an Advocate & Solicitor in the Supreme Court of Singapore in 2017.
 She joined Edmond Pereira Law Corporation, specialising in civil and criminal litigation.
 She has been involved in criminal cases, involving corruption, cheating, and breach of international sanctions and civil litigation at the Court of Appeal of Singapore.

 Goh graduated from Melbourne Law School in 2021 with a Master of Laws and continued with her research for a Doctor of Philosophy with Melbourne.
 She has been a visiting researcher with National University of Singapore and the Centre for Asian Legal Studies, and has widely published widely on sports law (including peer-reviewed articles), on topics such as disability sports, anti-doping, e-sports, human rights in sports, gender eligibility, and has spoken on sports law at international seminars.

-Goh is on the board of Chiam See Tong Sports Fund, a Singaporean sports charity.
+Goh is on the board of Chiam See Tong Sports Fund, a Singapore sports charity.